hak8or/Personal_Doge_Picaxe/README.md

 ##### I want to put this online for other users to use!
 You can totally do that with this!
 The more on P2P pool the merrier!
-But, you need to change the password for the dogecoind client to something other than superduperpassword12.
-Look through the script to find out where the password is stored for dogecoind.
+Run the following few commands which uses the script itself, the core of this project, to setup the node.

 ```Batchfile
 # How to run the setup script by itself.